04 December, 2012 | (01 hr)

 Audience: Executives and managers who are in charge of organizational ethics and compliance, governance, risk management, sustainability, finance, audit, sales & marketing, and human resources

-Jacqueline E. Brevard is the Program Director for The Conference Board Council on Corporate Compliance and Ethics, and is a former Chair of the Global Council on Business Conduct of which she was an inaugural member.
-Ms. Brevard is currently also a Senior Advisor at GEC Risk Advisory LLC, t...Full Bio
+Jacqueline E. Brevard is the co-program director for the Global Business Conduct Council of which she was an inaugural member.
+Ms. Brevard is currently also a Senior Advisor at GEC Risk Advisory LLC, the global governance, risk, integrit...Full Bio

 Robert E. Bostrom